 - STOP OFF ALONG THE WAY

 The days of arguing over a paper map are mostly over – as now, at least, there is a common enemy to get mad at when the SatNav gets it wrong.
 However, it’s a good idea to plan out a route that allows for some interesting stop-offs along the way.
 Driving straight down the motorway for five hours might be the most efficient way to get to your destination, but the thing with road trips is that they are just as much about the journey as they are getting to the final destination.
+Review the places you are going to ahead of time and look for local ‘days out’ sites, like this one for Norfolk.

 - KEEP YOUR CHILDREN ENTERTAINED